Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 chicken feet divider

-Why Can’t Chickens Fly?
+Last Thought: Why Can’t Chickens Fly?

-When it comes down to it, there are two simple reasons why chickens are terrible flyers.
+When it comes down to it, there are two simple reasons why most domestic chickens are terrible flyers.
 Their bodies are too large and heavy for their small wings to lift in the air.
 Humans selectively bred chickens for size and weight, prizing the heaviest, fastest-growing specimens; not the ones that could fly the highest or farthest.
-Because of this, modern domesticated chickens are large, heavy birds with wings that are too small and inadequate for long-distance flight.

-Featured Image Credit by: Pixabay
+Featured Image Credit: DuyCuong1080, Pixabay